RobotLocomotion/spartan/modules/spartan/calibration/README.md

 make catkin_projects/fast
 ```
 - When you launch the sensor via `roslaunch camera_config openni2.launch`, pass the serial_number/camera_name you chose.
+- **Note**: You cannot stream RGB and IR at the same time due to usb 2.

 ### Intrinsics calibration with ROS Camera Calibration
 First we do intrinsics.